 Moving Abroad with Your Children

-These are difficult and emotive decisions in relation to which we can provide our expert advice and experience,offering sensitive, tailored support to resolve the issues you may face.
+These are difficult and emotive decisions.
+We can provide expert advice and experience on the issues involved, offering sensitive, tailored support to help you reach a solution.

 Our Expertise →

 As with an internal relocation – a move within the UK – a relocation abroad with a child following divorce or a separation is often challenged by the other parent.
 They may foresee or fear a change in their relationship with their child because of the geographical distance involved.

 At FLiP we offer exceptional legal expertise in advising parents on the relocation of their children abroad.
 Whether you are seeking advice on how to reach an agreement with the other parent or find yourself making or defending a Court application, we will guide and support you through the whole process with confidence and the benefit of considerable experience.

 Questions that we are commonly asked about external relocation include:

 I want to move abroad with my children/my job is taking me abroad.
 Do I need the consent of the other parent?

 If the other parent has Parental Responsibility for your children then yes, you will need their consent – or the permission of the Court.
 A mother obtains Parental Responsibility for her children automatically upon their birth.
 Broadly speaking, the father will also have Parental Responsibility if the parents were married when the children were born or if the father is named on the child’s birth certificate (providing the child was born after 1 December 2003).

 If the other parent does not agree to my moving abroad with the children, how long will it take to get the Court’s permission?